Kim K. May Have Kept Her Birthday Low-Key, But Kanye Didn't

 Kim Kardashian is still keeping a low profile following her horrifying robbery in Paris.
-That quiet even extended to her 36th birthday on Friday.
+That quiet even extended to her 36th birthday yesterday.
 But her husband, Kanye West, couldn't let the day go by without some public acknowledgment.

 West shared, via Twitter, a video montage of Kardashian and her siblings.
 In it were adorable childhood videos and photos from the family archives.
 The video opens with Kim and her older sister, Kourtney, addressing the camera at the behest of their late father, Robert Kardashian.